 Ears that are too large or protrude from the head may be adjusted to a more pleasing appearance with ear surgery.
 This surgery is commonly performed on children or young adults whose self-esteem or social development is threatened by teasing or embarrassment.
 An incision in the back of the ear allows the surgeon to remove or fold the cartilage so the ear lies closer to the head.
 The incision is stitched closed and bandages are applied to promote proper healing in the corrected position.
 After about a week, the bandages are removed, and the patient can return to school and most normal activities.
 There is nothing more rewarding than to see a patient after surgery come in with their hair proudly pulled back without fear of embarrassment from protruding ears.

 Scar revision is typically performed on scars from injury or surgery that are at least a year old.
-Although no scar can be removed completely, Dr. McCormack is skilled in a variety of surgical techniques that can reduce the severity and improve the appearance of many different kinds of scars.
+Although no scar can be removed completely, board-certified plastic surgeon Tiffany McCormack, MD is skilled in a variety of surgical techniques that can reduce the severity and improve the appearance of many different kinds of scars.

 Skin Cancer Removal and Reconstruction